A note on \'etale atlases for Artin stacks and Lie groupoids, Poisson structures and quantisation: Tangent modules, Poisson structures, differential operators and quantisations

 \subsection{Poisson structures and quantisations}

 The expressions in \S \ref{tgtsn} lead to well-behaved complexes of polyvectors and shifted polyvectors on $\fX$, which in particular carry Schouten--Nijenhuis brackets, permitting the formulation of shifted Poisson structures \cite[\S \ref{poisson-bipoisssn}]{poisson}.
-In brief, an $n$-shifted Poisson structure on a stacky affine $\Spec B$ is an enrichment of the CDGA structure on $B$ to a strong homotopy $P_{n+1}$-algebra structure, and an $n$-shifted Poisson structure on $\fX$ is an $\infty$-functorial choice of $n$-shifted Poisson structure for each stacky affine \'etale over $(D_*\fX)^{\sharp}$.
-The equivalence between $n$-shifted symplectic structures and non-degenerate $n$-shifted Poisson structures in this sense is then given by \cite[Theorem \ref{poisson-Artinthm}]{poisson}, by solving a tower of obstruction problems.
+In brief, an $n$-shifted Poisson structure on a stacky affine $\Spec B$ is an enrichment of the CDGA structure on $B$ to a strong homotopy $P_{n+1}$-algebra structure, and an $n$-shifted Poisson structure on $\fX$ is an $\infty$-functorial choice of $n$-shifted Poisson structure for each stacky affine \'etale over $D_*\fX$.

+The equivalence between $n$-shifted symplectic structures and non-degenerate $n$-shifted Poisson structures in this sense is then given by \cite[Theorem \ref{poisson-Artinthm}]{poisson}, by solving a tower of obstruction problems; a non-homotopical forerunner of that construction appears for graded manifolds in \cite{KhudaverdianVoronov}, interpreted as a Legendre transformation.
 Over a Noetherian base ring, shifted Poisson structures in our sense are expected to coincide with the more involved formulation of \cite{CPTVV}; the correspondence between symplectic and non-degenerate Poisson structures is also established in \cite{CPTVV}, using a less direct method.

 Hochschild complexes and rings of differential operators admit canonical filtrations, whose associated gradeds are complexes of (shifted) polyvectors.
-They also therefore satisfy functoriality with respect to the \'etale morphisms of Definition \ref{etdef}, and deformation quantisations can be formulated in terms of almost commutative deformations of the structure sheaf $\sO$ on $(D_*\fX)^{\sharp}_{\et}$.
+They also therefore satisfy functoriality with respect to the \'etale morphisms of Definition \ref{etdef}, and deformation quantisations can be formulated in terms of almost commutative deformations of the structure sheaf $\sO$ on $(D_*\fX)_{\et}$.
 Via Example \ref{perex}, $0$-shifted quantisations then lead to deformations of the dg category of perfect complexes on $\fX$.